OSGeo/OSGeoLive-doc/en/quickstart/osgeolive_quickstart.rst

   Put the DVD into your computer's CD drive, then reboot your computer.

-  If your computer is set to boot from CD (as is often the case) you should boot up into an Xubuntu system, with Geospatial applications installed.
+  If your computer is set to boot from CD (as is often the case) you should boot up into a Lubuntu system, with Geospatial applications installed.
   Otherwise you'll have to adjust the BIOS boot settings or press the boot menu button just after powering-up.